The Thunderbolts – Marvel’s Super Team of Bad Guys That Aren’t Really Bad

-After Earth’s biggest superheroes were declared dead thanks to Onslaught (surprise – they weren’t really dead), Baron Zemo decided to replace them with a group of criminal villains he could lead called the Masters of Evil.
-He convinced them to rebrand as the Thunderbolts and put them in a place of trust and power.
+After Earth’s biggest superheroes were declared dead thanks to Onslaught (surprise–they weren’t really dead), Baron Zemo decided to replace them with a group of criminal villains he could lead called the Masters of Evil.
+He convinced them to rebrand as the Thunderbolts and put them in a place of trust and power–like the Avengers.
 All by doing villain stuff like deceiving the authorities and the public.

 Zemo being Zemo, he couldn’t hold the secret intentions of the team.
 They enjoyed the respect they were getting, so the Thunderbolts defected and reformed into a virtuous group.
 Over the years since they left Zemo behind, the Thunderbolts have been led by Hawkeye, Luke Cage, and the Winter Soldier.
+Captain America mentored them for a bit.
 They’ve also fallen victim to bad leadership and turned into a corrupted, brutal patrolling force for Norman Osborn and Wilson Fisk (not at the same time).

 Thunderbolts: Original Team Members

 Beetle aka MACH-1 – Abner Jenkins was a mechanic for an aircraft producer who got tired of the daily grind.
 He built a suit of armor, called himself Beetle, and became a merc for hire.
 He was pretty lousy at it until the Masters of Evil recruited him.